Digital-Mercenaries-LLC/Digital-Mercenaries-LLC.github.io/collections/_root/privacy.md

 ---
 layout: page
-title: Privacy Policy
+title: Privacy Policy of Digital Mercenaries
 description: >-
   How we safeguard your information when you visit our website

-version: 0.0.1
+version: 0.0.2
 author: Digital-Mercenaries
 license: All Rights Reserved